 - Glucagon receptor, increases energy expenditure through thermogenesis, promotes fat oxidation directly, reduces hepatic (liver) fat significantly, and may help preserve lean muscle mass during rapid weight loss

 The glucagon component is where retatrutide's additional weight loss comes from.
 Glucagon accelerates fat burning beyond what appetite suppression and insulin sensitization alone achieve.
 Phase 2 data showed retatrutide reducing liver fat substantially more than expected from weight loss alone, with the glucagon pathway likely driving the extra benefit.
 This is particularly relevant for people with NAFLD or metabolic syndrome alongside obesity.
+The retatrutide liver fat data goes into the mechanism in more detail.

 Why the glucagon receptor matters